 If the tree is not treated it will die, that is a known fact.
 Some have asked, “If I treat my tree, will it look the same as it does now?”
 Maybe…and maybe not.

-While the success rate for treatment is very high, when emerald ash borers become prolific, they will challenge the tree – or begin feeding on the tree before the treatment controls them.
-Treated ash trees will accumulate more dead branches and have a more sparse appearance to the tree canopy.
+While the success rate for insecticide treatment is very high, when emerald ash borer becomes prolific, they will challenge the tree – or begin feeding on the tree before the insecticide controls them.
+Thus ash trees, even when treated, will accumulate more dead branches than normal and have a more sparse appearance to the tree canopy.
 When the EAB mortality curve subsides, the ash should return to its normal vigor.

 So what does that mean for you?
 Sooner than later, if you have an ash tree, you need to plan ahead especially if you are in the Denver metro area.
 Waiting to treat until AFTER EAB in Denver is discovered on your property or an adjacent property is NOT a good strategy.